Sarah Tan Hui Fen (Sarah) Tan

 News

-• 9/23: I was a panelist at Columbia Business School’s Challenges in Operationalizing Responsible AI workshop.
+• 9/23: Was a panelist at Columbia Business School’s Challenges in Operationalizing Responsible AI workshop.

 • 1/23: I have been elected president of the Women in Machine Learning organization (WiML).